SilkePilon/kerndoelen.com/README.md

 - [x] kerndoelen counter
 - [x] kerndoelen finder
+- [x] full dark mode and no backgroud mode
 - [ ] see not completed kerndoelen

 See the [open issues](https://github.com/SilkePilon/kerndoelen.com/issues) for a full list of proposed features (and known issues).